juangesino/gazette/README.md

 ##### Setup Tasks

-To perform scheduled tasks, we can use the <a href="https://elements.heroku.com/addons/scheduler" target="_blank">Heroku scheduler</a>.
+To perform scheduled tasks, we can use the <a href="https://elements.heroku.com/addons/scheduler" target="_blank">Heroku Scheduler</a>.
 It's free and easy to use.

 The first task we need to setup is the cleaner.
-This makes sure to clean up if articles start piling up.
+This task makes sure to clean up if articles start piling up.

 Use the following command: `wget https://<HEROKU-APP-NAME>.herokuapp.com/tasks/clean` and set it to run daily.